shihankanungo/shihankanungo.github.io/wrapped.md

   Pink Floyd at Pompeii – MCMLXXII (2025 d.
 Adrian Maben) 🎥 <br>
   We Want The Funk!
 (2025 d.
 Stanley Nelson and Nicole London) 👍 <br> <small>_PBS Independent Lens documentary_</small>

-I have watched 53 movies so far this year, and I realized the following fun fact re. these movies: there's at least one for every year in the 21st centrury &mdash; between 2000 and 2025:
+I realized I have watched at least one movie for every year in the 21st centrury &mdash; 2000 to 2025.
+These are my favorites from each year:

 - 2000: Almost Famous (d.
 Cameron Crowe)
 - 2001: A Beautiful Mind (d.
 Ron Howard)